 1. The landscape is undeniably breathtaking

 I don’t really know what I expected from my first visit to Laos, but I can honestly say the sheer beauty of the landscape has taken my breath away.
-The scenery in Laos is totally different to what I’ve experience elsewhere in South-East Asia, offering up some of the most incredible mountains and gorgeous views I’ve experienced in Asia.
+The scenery in Laos is totally different to what I’ve experienced elsewhere in South-East Asia, offering up some of the most incredible mountains and gorgeous views I’ve experienced in Asia.
 There’s a serene beauty all around, a sense the Earth has right of way and has decided to put one heck of a show to entertain visitors.
 Jagged mountain tops dot the skyline, bright blue skies abound and lush green jungle covers the land as far as the eye can see.
 It is truly beautiful and, seriously, unmissable.

 2. You’ll fall in love with the locals

-If you’ve visited South-East Asia before, you’ll know it’s famous for incredible hospitality.
+If you’ve visited South-East Asia before, you’ll know it’s famous for the incredible hospitality.
 Somehow, the amazing people of Laos manage to kick that up a notch.
 I met so many genuinely lovely, welcoming and friendly people each and every day.
 On the street, you’ll be greeted with a big friendly smile and a wave.
 If you’re standing in a store, having trouble communicating, a local who speaks English will happily jump in and help translate for you.
 I found the locals to be peaceful and delightful, with no interest in ripping you off or pushing you to visit a local store, for example.

 3. It has a distinctly peaceful vibe

 In fact, the whole country has an incredibly peaceful vibe to it.
 I couldn’t help but find myself breathing deeply and feeling more and more relaxed each day.
 There was never any worry that someone might pick-pocket me, try to grab my bag as they whizzed past on a scooter or rip me off in any way.
-There’s a big feeling of ease and calm everywhere I visited and I loved how it allowed me to relax and really enjoy every place we visited.
+There was a big feeling of ease and calm everywhere I visited and I loved how it allowed me to relax and really enjoy every place we visited.
 It’s so relaxing and chill!

 4. There’s a simple, quiet beauty everywhere

 Standing in the streets of Luang Prabang or gazing at the awe-inspiring limestone mountains and cliffs in Vang Vieng, there’s beauty all around in Laos.
 It’s an understated beauty, where the natural aspects of life really shine through, rather than being bombarded with luxury resorts and boutiques.
-Life in Laos is simple and this really reflects in what you see and experience while you’re there.
+Life in Laos is simple and this is reflected in what you see and experience while you’re there.
 The landscape is pretty much untouched and it makes for a totally unique experience than anywhere else I’ve been in South-East Asia.

 5. You’ll get to try amazing food